 Any active employer COVID-19 vaccine mandate is deemed invalid until the Florida Department of Health files its emergency rules or 15 days after the effective date of the bill, whichever is earlier.
+The Department of Health published the emergency rules in the Florida Administrative Register on November 22, 2021.
 Private employers will then be required to follow the provisions of this bill.
 The bill does not apply retroactively.